JonTDean/project_prometheus/docs/algorithms/xxHash.md

 ---

 ### In Progress
-- [ ] **Debug and Logging**:
+- [ ] **Adapt xxHash for Enhanced ACO Heuristic Information Performance**:
-	  Implement debugging and logging mechanisms to monitor Murmur3's performance and identify any potential issues or inefficiencies.
+      Tailor the xxHash algorithm to better suit the dynamic and complex nature of ACO heuristic data, aiming for minimal computational overhead and maximized retrieval speed.

 ---